peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public static PeterO.Cbor.CBORObject FromObject(
         byte[] bytes);

-<b>Deprecated.</b> Use FromByteArray instead.

-Generates a CBOR object from an array of 8-bit bytes.
+Generates a CBOR object from an array of 8-bit bytes; the byte array is copied to a new byte array in this process.
+(This method can't be used to decode CBOR data from a byte array; for that, use the <b>DecodeFromBytes</b> method instead.).

 <b>Parameters:</b>